 France and Bolivia

-France and Bolivia have maintained good, but traditionally patchy diplomatic relations since 1845.
-Two French Presidents visited Bolivia: General de Gaulle in 1964 and President Chirac in 1997.
+France and Bolivia have maintained good, but traditionally limited diplomatic relations since 1845.
+Two French Presidents have visited Bolivia: General de Gaulle in 1964 and President Chirac in 1997.

 President Evo Morales was received in France as President elect in January 2006.
-He returned to France on an official visit in May 2006 and February 2009.
-He paid a working visit to France on 12-13 March 2013, during which he had a meeting with the President of the Republic.
-This meeting confirmed the friendly nature of the relationship.
-It was an opportunity for the French President to express his wish to deepen the political dialogue and bilateral cooperation with Bolivia.
+He returned to France on an official visit in May 2006 and February 2015.
+He paid a working visit to France on 12-13 March 2013, during which he met with the President of the Republic.
+These visits confirmed the friendly nature of our relationship.
+They were opportunities for the French President to express his wish to deepen political dialogue and bilateral cooperation with Bolivia.

-In fact, our political relationship has since become more intense.
+And our political relationship has indeed grown more intense.
 The two Heads of State met on 24 September 2013 in New York, in the margins of the UN General Assembly.
-They met again in the margins of the 69th session UNGA on 25 September 2014 for a bilateral meeting and in June 2015 in the margins of the EU-CELAC Summit.
+They met again in the margins of the 69ᵗʰ UNGA on 25 September 2014 for a bilateral meeting and in June 2015 in the margins of the EU-CELAC Summit.
 The Vice President of Bolivia, Mr Álvaro García Linera, was received in Paris in May 2014 by the President of the French Senate.
-The French Minister of Foreign Affairs had an interview with President Evo Morales on the occasion of COP20 in Lima in December 2014.
+The French Minister of Foreign Affairs and International Development met with President Evo Morales on the sidelines of COP21 in Lima, in December 2014, and Cochabamba, in October 2015.

-The Bolivian Minister of Foreign Affairs, Mr David Choquehuanca, travelled to France on several occasions: in January and July 2008, January 2011, and on 17 October 2012 and 13 November 2013.
+The Bolivian Minister of Foreign Affairs, Mr David Choquehuanca, has visited France on several occasions: January and July 2008, January 2011, 17 October 2012, and 13 November 2013.
 During these last two visits, he was received by the Minister of Foreign Affairs.

 The Minister Delegate for the Social, Mutually Supportive Economy, Mr Benoît Hamon, visited Bolivia on 19 January 2014, together with a delegation of business leaders.